gitHu6-newb/FoldingAtAltitude/README.md

 127.0.0.1      assign3.foldingathome.org
 127.0.0.1      assign4.foldingathome.org
 ```
-To exit nano, Ctrl x<br>
+To exit nano, hold Ctrl and press x<br>
-hit y then ENTER to save
+It asks if you want to save; press y then ENTER to save

 continue copy pasting commands (and if you're manually typing, TAB can autocomplete filenames)
 ```